RadicalZephyr/ev3-java-wall-follower/README.md

-To compile this, go to a command prompt in this directory, and run:
+To compile this, first, rename `compile` to `compile.bat`.
+Now, go to a command prompt in this directory, and run:

     compile.bat